sourcegraph/sourcegraph-public-snapshot/docs/install/docker.md

 This will download and run Sourcegraph.
 Once started, you can access your Sourcegraph server on the host's HTTP port (80).

-NOTE: In order to register your Sourcegraph server, you need to set the AppURL to its externally accessible URL.
-See below for how to edit the server's configuration.

 ## Storage